websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

 If you are using Elasticsearch 6, the Connections page looks a little different:

 ![Verifying the Elasticsearch 6 connections in the Search administration panel.](./configuring-ccr-in-a-local-follower-data-center/images/ccr-verify-setup-elasticsearch-6-connections-on-the-follower-dxp-cluster-node.png)

+> Don't forget to delete the "auto-follow" pattern from the Follower Elasticsearch cluster otherwise you may experience exceptions reporting when performing a reindex.

 If you run into trouble with your configuration, check out the [troubleshooting guide](./troubleshooting-cross-cluster-replication.md).